 - Frequently Asked Questions About Breast Lift

-The primary goal of a breast lift is to elevate the breasts to a higher position on the chest wall to provide more projection and reduce the appearance of sagging.
+The primary goal of a breast lift is to elevate the breasts to a higher position on the chest wall to provide more projection and reduce sagging.
 This is accomplished by excising excess breast skin to allow for the realignment and reshaping of remaining breast tissue.
-Breast surgery can also achieve benefits such as:
+Breast surgery can achieve benefits such as:

 - Restored “youthfulness” in breasts